JacobHope/cpu-sim/README.md

 [![Semver](https://img.shields.io/badge/Semver-2.0.0-lightblue.svg)](https://semver.org)
 <!--[![Reviewed by Hound](https://img.shields.io/badge/Reviewed_by-Hound-8E64B0.svg)](https://houndci.com)-->

-Datapath Sim is an open-source and free educational iOS app available to help computer science enthusiasts, students, and professionals gain an intuitive understanding of computer architecture, mainly the CPU datapath.
+CPU Sim is an open-source and free educational iOS app available to help computer science enthusiasts, students, and professionals gain an intuitive understanding of computer architecture, mainly the CPU datapath.
 This began as our final project for Texas State University's Computer Architecture CS3339 course taught by Dr. Apan Qasem.

 Coming soon free and with no-ads to the App Store!